What is third-party auto insurance?

 Naturally, when we’re looking at what third-party insurance does cover, it’s also important to consider what is not covered.
 The three most important aspects of any accident that are not covered by third-party insurance are:

-Physical damage to your own car
+Is physical damage to your own car covered?

 Unless the other driver is at fault and has insurance, you will not receive any money from insurance to have your own car repaired.